straw-hat-team/adr/adrs/3122196229/README.md

 * Format mismatching around separating English words.

-The `camelCase`, and/or `PascalCase` for naming convention, although this seems a good solution there are some caveats.
+The `camelCase`, and/or `PascalCase` for naming convention, although this seems the right solution, there are some caveats.

-What happen for the following cases `httpClient.ts` vs. `HTTPClient.ts` vs.
+What happens for the following cases `httpClient.ts` vs. `HTTPClient.ts` vs.
 `HttpClient.ts`?

 * Which one is the more appropriate choice here without getting into